TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_9_Delta_State_and_Token_Lifecycle.md

-# Part 9 – Delta State and Token Lifecycle (Story-Driven)
+# Part 9 – Delta State and Token Lifecycle — Teaching Mastery Edition

 [⬅️ Back to Home](../README.md)

 ---

-## Big Idea
+## Why This Part Exists

-Delta is memory.
+This part answers one sharp question:

-Without delta, the system forgets everything and reads everything again.
+**What does the system remember between runs?**

-With delta, the system tries to remember where it stopped.
+Delta is not about speed.

-Delta is how ISC says:
+Delta is about memory.

-“Last time, I read up to here.
+If memory is wrong, the system will be wrong — politely, quietly, and consistently.

-Next time, I will start from there.”
+Keep this sentence in mind:

-If this memory is wrong, everything after it is wrong — quietly.
+**Delta is not optimization.
+Delta is trust in memory.**

 ---